 The tri-colored bat is a small, nocturnal species of bat found in eastern North America and Central America.
 They are one of the native North American mammals.

-The tai-colored bat is an insectivore eating moths, midges, flies, beetles, mosquitoes, and ants.
-They live in semi-open places with large trees in forests, grasslands, urban and suburban areas.
+The tri-colored bat is an insectivore eating moths, midges, flies, beetles, mosquitoes, and ants.
+They live in semi-open places with large trees in forests, grasslands, and urban and suburban areas.

 Their lifespan is 4 to 8 years in the wild.
-It is possible that they could become an endangered species in the near future.
+They could become an endangered species in the near future.

 The Virginia opossum is the only marsupial found in North America.
-Their habitats can vary and are one of the species to thrive in urban areas.
+Their habitats can vary, and they are one of the species to thrive in urban areas.
 They prefer living close to water sources.

 This medium-sized animal measures between 13-37cm in length and can weigh between 0.3-3.7 kg.

-They have rather short legs and typically gray or brownish fur.
+They have relatively short legs and typically gray or brownish fur.